grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### They reconcile with Chips and talk about fitting mating collar to the Gnat)

-Hemi loaded up another bowl of rice and led Shakes to the crew quarters where they found Chips in her rack with the curtains drawn.
+Hemi loaded up another bowl of rice from the galley and led Shakes to the crew quarters where they found Chips in her rack with the curtains drawn.

 "Chips," Hemi addressed the curtain, "I brought you some food."